 Usability testing is the most common technique to check how usable your interface is from the human-centered design framework.
 It is a qualitative method that focuses on the actions that the user performs instead of what the user says.
-Its main objectives are:

 It is a basic form of testing and is deployed when the app is at its initial design stage, saving on a lot of money and time.
 It allows the designers to estimate whether the app is on the right track.
 It’s easy to create and facilitate a usability test, but the very nature of the usability testing makes it an iterative process.
-There are five aspects to Usability testing:
+There are five aspects to Usability testing

 The speed of your mobile app entirely governs how often users will use your app.
 A faster interface will help users engage in the app more often.
 Having a fingerprint login is much quicker than having a pin authentication.
 Simple changes like these can help improve your app’s speed and help your app grow faster.

 Having an app designed in a complex and intricate way can be confusing to the users, no matter how useful the app might be.
 The aim of the app should be to pass the knowledge of the app’s features in a simple yet effortless way.
 Making your app easy to learn and having aesthetic graphics to enhance learning can grab your target audience’s attention

 Efficiency is at the core of every app, and usability testing helps knockout issues that affect efficiency.
 Navigation within your app should be made very accessible, and a consistent format should be maintained on all your screens.
 There should not be broken elements or distracting elements that will frustrate the users.
 Options like in-app search will make it much easier for users to access information.

 Mental models play a significant role in governing the usability of your application.
 Users often rely on their memory to access some elements like the menu bar on the top left and a search bar on the top.
 Reserving these spaces for conventional features can help users have a very satisfying experience with your app.
 It helps them learn the other controls very quickly.